 - Cut the Parts.
 Using a jigsaw guided by a straightedge, cut the parts of the box and the removable tray according to the measurements on the cut list.
 Using a combination square, check that all the cuts are perfectly squared.

-- Mark the Holes for the Bowls.
+- Mark the Holes for the Bowls( like these from Amazon).
 Measure the diameter of one bowl inside its lip.
 Using a compass, draw two equally spaced circles at the size of the bowl’s diameter onto the tray bottom.

 - Cut the Bowl Holes.
 Using a drill driver fitted with a 3/8-inch drill bit, create an entry hole for a jigsaw blade inside each marked circle.
 Using a jigsaw and starting at the entry hole, cut out each circle.